sudo-Tiz/ansible-role-flaresolverr/README.md

 # Limitations

-This role configures Jellyseerr with security in mind by doing the following:
+This role configures Flaresolverr with security in mind by doing the following:

 1. Running the container as a non-root user
 2. Making the filesystem read-only